pr8kerl/kubectl-ssm-secret/README.md

   -e, --encode            gzip, base64 encode values in parameter store -h, --help              help for export
-  -o, --overwrite         if parameter store key exists, overwite its values with those from k8s secret -s, --ssm-path string   ssm parameter store path to write data to
+  -o, --overwrite         if parameter store key exists, overwite its values with those from k8s secret -a, --advanced          if secret size is over 4 KB, store it in an advanced parameter -s, --ssm-path string   ssm parameter store path to write data to

 Global Flags: